pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`happy_face`

-This code draws a happy face using the Arcade library in Python.
-It sets up a window with a white background and then draws a yellow circle for the face, two black circles for the eyes, and a curved line for the smile.
-Finally, it renders the drawing and keeps the window open until the user closes it.
+This code demonstrates how to use the Arcade library in Python to create a simple drawing of a happy face.
+It covers concepts such as setting up a window, defining screen dimensions, setting background color, rendering shapes (circles and arcs) with specific attributes (such as filled circles and outlined arcs), and managing the display loop to keep the window open for user interaction.
+The example shows how to use basic Arcade functions to draw shapes and create a graphical output within a window.

 light_demo.py
 -------------